Charlotte Shopping, Dining & Entertainment Centers

 The best complex for…

-Nestled in a district known for its shopping prowess, the shops at Morrison include renowned retailers like Capitol, Boem and The Impeccable Pig for women’s clothing, Shower Me with Love for adorable children’s apparel, and B.D.
+Nestled in a district known for its shopping prowess, the Specialty Shops SouthPark include renowned retailers like Capitol, Boem and The Impeccable Pig for women’s clothing, Shower Me with Love for adorable children’s apparel, and B.D.
 Jeffries for posh and polished home decor and accessories.

-Here, culinary adventure awaits.
+In The Metropolitan, culinary adventure awaits.
 Vivace Charlotte leads the way with inspired Italian trattoria fare such as handcrafted pizzas, homemade pasta and craft cocktails.
-Dressler’s Restaurant offers steaks, seafood and one of the best patios in town, and Pisces Sushi Bar and Loungebrings Asia to Charlotte through fresh sushi.
+Dressler’s Restaurant offers steaks, seafood and one of the best patios in town, and Pisces Sushi Bar and Lounge brings Asia to Charlotte through fresh sushi.

 Indulgence meets relaxation and rejuvenation along the row of pampering havens that fill Promenade on Providence.
 Get your glow on at Ultra Tan, a hot stone massage at La Vida Massage, or a cut, color and waxing at Fresh Salon.

-Keep the fun local.
+Keep the fun local at Atherton Mill & Market.
 Take a cooking class with Charlotte culinary master Alyssa Gorelick at Chef Alyssa’s Kitchen.
 Dine on the freshest local vegetarian fare at Luna’s Living Kitchen.
 And shop homegrown produce, meats, cheeses and crafts from more than a dozen regional artisans within the market.